drjack0/pathmaker-api-utils/README.md

 #### Running Tests

-Run your tests using.
 This feature is not currently enabled, as AWS secondary login credentials are missing

 ``` bash
 $ npm test